designhorf/cursor-usage-tracker/README.md

 - Resizable dashboard - Full analytics in an independent window
 - Privacy-first - All data stays local in your browser

 # Quick Start

 ### Install

-Download and extract the files
+1. Download and extract the files
-Go to chrome://extensions/ → Enable "Developer mode" → "Load unpacked" Select the extension folder
+2. Go to chrome://extensions/ → Enable `Developer mode` → `Load unpacked`
+3. Select the extension folder

 ### Use